foss-style/Cringeworthy/README.md

 image dayrunner

 ## Horrible
-People in your organization who are in charge of marketing are somewhat... incompetent in my opinion.
+People in your organization who are in charge of marketing could use a "refresher", in my opinion.
-I mean... marketing is the gig, right - Reassign the person who made the checklist.
+I mean... marketing is the gig, right - Reassign the person who decided to make the checklist flat or not interactive.

 Truly disappointed, Amazon.
 Truly.
 I was looking forward to a checklist.
 I wonder if someone said - wouldn't it be better if it was interactive?
 If there is someone like that in your organization, give that person a raise.
 You can afford it, as soon as you let the other one go.